tweedegolf/storage-abstraction/publish/Storage/README.md

   value: number | null;
 };
 ```

+Returns the size of a file.

+The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
+The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
+If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

 If the call succeeds the `value` key will hold the size of the file.